abbbi/virtnbdbackup/README.md

 including the virtual machine configuration, checkpoint information and disk data.

-The target directory should be rotead if a new backup set is created, as for each backup chain a new directory is mandatory.
+The target directory must be rotated if a new backup set is created.

 # Backup Examples